top of page

 Managing Emotions Just Requires Becoming Aware of Them Before Being Consumed by Them

 All too often, “managing” emotions means “controlling” them.
-But gaining “control” isn’t too challenging; gaining “control” often just requires reducing the number of things that you feel compelled to control, which often just requires reducing the number of things that you compel yourself to control—including the various sources of discomfort that produce the very emotions that you want to “manage”.
-But wanting to control our inner life might be a bigger problem than we think, if only because it costs us clarity, creativity, and connection
+But gaining “control” isn’t too challenging; gaining “control” often just requires reducing the number of things that we feel compelled to control, which often just requires reducing the number of things that we compel ourselves to control—including the various sources of discomfort that produce the very emotions that we want to “manage”.
+But wanting to control our inner life comes at a cost, if only because it limits clarity, creativity, and connection

-Emotions can’t be cut off at will, as if they were a superficial addition to a more core ‘self’ that doesn’t have emotions (or that only has positive ones).
+Emotions can’t be switched off at will, as if they were a superficial addition to a more core ‘self’ that doesn’t have emotions (or that only has positive ones).
 Moods aren’t optional; all of our experience is “moody”, but we only notice our moods/emotions when they are particularly strong.
+Every experience is shaped by mood—even when we don’t consciously notice it.
 Our moods attune us to our world in some particular way—they allow us to experience some things and not others.
 Whereas certain emotions self-defensively narrow our focus (which allow us to put out fires when necessary), other emotions self-forgettingly expand our focus to see the terms of our situation with heightened clarity (so we can see connections and possibilities).

 The “problem” is not that we feel a particular undesirable or “destructive” emotion (including such emotions as anger/hate/envy).
 The problem is that our perception, thoughts, and actions are consumed by our emotions before we become aware of them—and the emotions that consume us are not conducive to our being fulfilled.
-Our habitual self tends toward automatically finding emotions that self-defensively narrow our focus (so we can address the never-ending list of emergencies) rather than those emotions that self-forgettingly expand our focus (so we can let go of ourselves and respond effectively to our situations).
+When emotions control perception, judgment becomes reactive.
+Relationships become strained.
+Reputation becomes fragile.
+Our habitual self defaults to grasping for control—to automatically finding emotions that self-defensively narrow our focus (so we can address the never-ending list of emergencies) rather than those emotions that self-forgettingly expand our focus (so we can let go of ourselves and respond effectively to our situations).

 Attempting to destroy an emotion only exacerbates the problem: trying not to feel—and being on the lookout foranger means that anger is controlling our perception and behaviour.
 We must then deal with the consequences (emotional and otherwise) of avoidance: hating that we can’t “control” our anger just makes us angrier.
 Being unable to control our undesirable emotions makes us more frustrated (especially when it prevents us from making progress), and this frustration tends to exacerbate our self-criticism, stress, fear, self-doubt, etc.